Dublin 2019 Hotels

 - Other Hotels – Finally, we have hotels that do not fall into either of the above categories, but which we have included as they are offering good rates.
 These hotels are therefore either more than a kilometre walk from the CCD, or require you to travel on two public transport links – that will increase your average (if not absolute) travel time.
 The hotels we are contracted with, in order of distance from the CCD:

-Note that the Hyatt Centric The Liberties Dublin is now not expected to be open in time for Worldcon.
+Note that the Hyatt Centric The Liberties Dublin will not be open in time for Worldcon.

 In addition to standard hotels, we have blocks at some apartments and hostels: